-In addition to creating a RefWorks account directly on the RefWorks website (described below), you may be able to create a RefWorks account by:
+In addition to creating a RefWorks account directly on the RefWorks website, you can create a RefWorks account by:

 - Selecting a link on your institution's site and following the on-screen instructions.
 If you are not currently at your institution, you may need to enter an access code provided to you by your institution.

 - On the login page, select Create account.
-The Start Using RefWorks page appears.
+The Start Using RefWorks page displays.

 Start Using Refworks

 - Enter your email address and select Check to see if your institution has enabled RefWorks.
-If it has not, contact your librarian or administrator about having RefWorks enabled for your institution. if you already have an account, try logging in (see Logging In and Logging Out, below).
+If it has not enabled RefWorks, contact your librarian or administrator about having RefWorks enabled for your institution.
+If you already have an account, try logging in (see Logging In and Logging Out).

-- If your institution has enabled single sign-on (Shibboleth/Open Athens), you can enable single sign-on to be configured for your account.
-If you do, then you do not have to enter any credentials to log in to RefWorks if you are already logged into your institution's network.
+- If your institution has enabled single sign-on (Shibboleth/Open Athens), you can enable single sign-on for your account.
+If you are already logged into your institution's network with single sign-on, you do not have to enter any credentials to log in to RefWorks.
 Select your institution in Use login from my institution.
-The Welcome to RefWorks page appears (see the next step).
+The Welcome to RefWorks page displays (see the next step).